Thousands of Tasmanians find summer harvest work to be a fun and rewarding experience.

-Tasmanian employers have already started promoting harvest jobs in preparation for the upcoming harvest period.
+Tasmanian employers advertise harvest jobs well in advance in preparation for the upcoming harvest period.
 You can enquire about job opportunities and register for jobs now through the Harvest Trail Information Service by calling 1800 062 332 Monday to Friday from 8 am to 8 pm (excluding national public holidays).
 The Harvest Trail links job seekers with harvest jobs Australia wide.
 It’s a great way for people to travel around Australia at their own pace while working and earning money.

 Many fruit growers also work with local labour hire businesses to source and manage employees doing seasonal work.
 These businesses can connect you with growers looking for work, and are a great way for people new and experienced seasonal workers to find and sign on work opportunities.